-"Westphal" is a very popular name in the midwest.
+How popular is the name "Westphal" in the midwest?
 From religion to manufacturing, German immigrants named Westphal have impacted this country in vast ways, but in our business we’re going to focus on Henry Westphal, which itself is a name with considerable repetition.
 In fact, the number of people who've lost their lives to a “Henry Westphal” is quite vast and includes self defense, impaling with horse carriage, car wrecks, drunken brawls, and home improvement mishaps.

 We’re going to be focusing on one particular Henry Westphal.